 When the air is dry, it can wreak havoc on your sinuses by causing the mucus to become thicker in your nasal canals and dry them out.
 What happens now?
 Well, those two nasty things, viruses and bacteria cannot escape and bring on the infections.

 What You Can do to Treat Your Sinus Infection

-3)- Steam- Inhaling steam works wonders when you have a sinus infection and you’re all stuffed up.
+Inhaling steam works wonders when you have a sinus infection and you’re all stuffed up.
 You’ve seen people leaning over a big bowl of water that is hot getting relief from the condition.
-I always like to get in a nice hot steamy shower!
+I always like to get in a nice hot steamy shower.
 It feels so good.
 And steam works wonders when you have sinusitis.

-4)- Over-the-Counter- Meds- There are many that can assist you in relieving the pain and symptoms of sinusitis.
-One that I love to use and that breaks up the mucus and really makes a difference is Vicks Vapo- Rub.
+There are many that can assist you in relieving the pain and symptoms of sinusitis.
+One that I love to use and that breaks up the mucus and really makes a difference is Vicks Vaporub.
 My only issue with Vicks is the smell so I only put it on my chest and throat at bedtime.
 It works wonders!

-5)- Yoga- There are certain poses that can help you with your sinus issues.
+There are certain yoga poses that can help you with your sinus issues.
 Once you elevate your head, it can provide you some relief while at the same time not affecting your sinuses in a negative way.
 You can check them out by clicking HERE.

 There is a chemical that encourages secreting mucus in your sinuses known as histamine.
 Quercetin in these products is known to balance the cells in your body to aid in releasing the histamine.

-7)- Immune System- One of the absolute best ways you can fight a sinus infection is to consume foods that will boost your immune system!
+One of the absolute best ways you can fight a sinus infection is to consume foods that will boost your immune system.
 Unfortunately for me, three of the top foods for boosting your immune system are not on my favorite list.
 They are onions, ginger, and garlic.
 It doesn’t mean that I can’t find a way to mixing them in with salads or soups, right?
 Honey is another great choice too!